-- Sixteen per cent of the UK population have a disability and between them they have a combined spending power in excess of £212 billion
+- 16% of the UK population have a disability and they have a combined spending power in excess of £212 billion

-- Does your website cater for their needs?
+- Does your website cater to their needs?

 And, in the UK, research has been launched to discover how much revenue UK businesses are losing due to customers with disabilities finding their websites inaccessible.3 We eagerly await the results.